wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    special handing (TCP only) for a record would be unusual.
-Additional records could cause responses to become really large, but there are already enough large records that can be used for reflection attacks that we can jsut give up on the whole "keep responses as small as possible" ship.  ]
+Additional records could cause responses to become really large, but there are already enough large records that can be used for reflection attacks that we can just give up on the whole "keep responses as small as possible" ship.  ]

    [Ed note 2: This is poorly worded.
 I mumbled about bailiwick,